 Ethiopia's historic journey is long and many ruins can be seen in the country.
 A good example of this is the former settlement of Yeha which is believed to have been built around 800 BC.
 Yeha, the country's pre-Aksumite foundation of Ethiopian civilisation, is situated between Aksum and Adwa in the province of Tigray.
 The towering ruins of Yeha's Temple are in such good condition today that they have become one of the tourist attractions of historical significance.

-After Yeha had fallen the town of Aksum was established during the reign of the Queen Sheba (known as Saba or Makeda by Ethiopians) in 500 BC.
-Aksum became the ancient city of Ethiopian civilisation and a powerful kingdom.
+After Yeha had fallen, the town of Aksum was established in 500 BC, which became the ancient city of Ethiopian civilisation and a powerful kingdom.
 The Axumites were renowned for their fine architecture, crafts and skills, in particular as masons and metal workers, which they retain to this day.
 Greek traders knew Aksum as centre of an empire, which had trade links with India, Arabia, Rome, Egypt, Persia and Greece.
 Today, Aksum abounds in archaeological remains and great granite stone curved obelisks known as Stelae.
 The Stelae are royal tombs or memorials.

 A large part of the history of Ethiopia is centred on the legend of the Queen of Sheba of Ethiopia and King Solomon of Israel.
 Many Ethiopians believe that the relationship between Sheba and Solomon resulted to a son who founded the Solomonic Dynasty in Aksum.
 According to Ethiopian traditional history the Queen of Sheba learned about the wisdom of King Solomon from a merchant called Tamrin, how he worshiped God and his skills building a great Temple in Jerusalem.
 The Queen of Sheba decided to visit and see for herself King Solomon's wisdom, how he worshiped God and his many skills.
 When the Queen of Sheba visited King Solomon in Jerusalem she gave him many gifts and she asked him many questions, which he was able to answer.